federicodassereto/European-World-War-II-Events-visualuzation/README.md

 git clone https://github.com/federicodassereto/European-World-War-II-Events-visualuzation.git
 ```

+To run the visualization, a web server is required.

 ## Related notes

 The project has been developed using d3.js (version 3).
 This version of the library is included in the folder d3/ .